Emperor Xiaozong of Song: Reign

 Archery and equestrianism were required for non-military officials at the Military College in 1162 during Emperor Xiaozong's reign.

 In 1165, he reached peace with the Jin Dynasty.

+In the Southern Song years, revenue from state monopolies on tea, salt, and jiu, along with commercial taxes, was crucial to the state's finances and was increasing.
+During Emperor Xiaozong's late Chunxi period, summer and autumn agricultural land taxes dropped to 20.4 percent and 15.3 percent of total revenue of the government compared from the reign of Emperor Shenzong.

 In 1187, the retired Emperor Gaozong died.
 Xiaozong was stricken with grief and retreated from governing, insisting on mourning Gaozong and stating that he would only rule for two more years.
 Xiaozong turned all government affairs to his son Zhao Dun.

 In 1189, Emperor Xiaozong abdicated in favour of his son, Zhao Dun who took the throne as Emperor Guangzong.
 He then granted himself the title Taishang Huang and remained as the de facto ruler.
+Xiaozong is also said to have been suffering from mental illness in the last two years of his reign, which encouraged him to follow the example of his stepfather Gaozong and retire.

 As Retired Emperor

 His daughter-in-law Empress Li reportedly attempted to keep Emperor Guangzong and his father (Xiaozong) separate, and often stopped the emperor from seeing his father.
 On one occasion, at the sickbed of the emperor, her father-in-law threatened to have her executed for not taking proper care of the monarch.

 Retired Emperor Xiaozong fell ill in 1194 and was made worse when Emperor Guangzong refused to visit him.
 Xiaozong soon died.
 Emperor Guangzong refused to attend his funeral and as a result, was forced to give his throne to the deceased retired emperor's grandson Emperor Ningzong.